Claude Code Burning Your Budget? One Setting Saves 60% on Tokens

 This happened to us.
 Running Ralph Loop on an article, context got near-full, let Claude auto-compact mid-session.
 After compression, “the ticketId for this article is SP-148” had been summarized away.
 Later Claude used the wrong ID when naming a file, we caught it halfway through, had to re-explain, re-run.
 The tokens spent on recovery were about twice what the compaction saved.

-It’s not Claude’s fault.
-It’s a timing problem.
-Compacting in the middle of an active task is like cutting the first half of a conversation out and hoping the other person still remembers what you said (。◕‿◕。)
+That’s exactly the problem ECC’s strategic-compact solves — compress at task boundaries, not in the middle.
+Mid-task compaction is like cutting the first half of a conversation out and hoping the other person still remembers what you said (。◕‿◕。)

+This isn’t new in software engineering.
 You build an HTTP API client — you add retry logic, timeout, fallback.
 You build an AI pipeline — why not add token budget + model fallback?
-This isn’t a clever money-saving tip.
-It’s basic system design.
-ECC is reminding you of something you already knew how to do (๑•̀ㅂ•́)و✧

 OpenClaw in Practice — Our Actual Numbers